Arty is my latest project. It will be an autonomous robot

 longer a big concern.
 For the 3.5" wheels I needed

-to use for the motor, I selected 80 RPM motors.
+to use for the motor, I selected these puppies, 80 RPM motors.
 At

 full speed, it moves along well and with PWM they can slow to a crawl.